homeymusic/mami.codi.R/README.md

 ### Estimating Spatiotemporal Periodicity

 To estimate the periodicity of a chord, the MaMi.CoDi model uses a signal processing technique.
-It creates ratios for every tone in the chord (fundamental, harmonics, noise, etc.) relative to a reference tone.
+It finds ratios, within a given tolerance, for every tone in the chord (fundamental, harmonics, noise, etc.) relative to a reference tone.
 The least common multiple of those ratios is a measure of the cycle length, relative to the reference tone.
+Long relative cycles are predicted to sound unpleasant and short relative cycles are predicted to sound pleasant.

 MaMi.CoDi creates two estimates of the chord’s period: a temporal estimate and a spatial estimate.